LDFR-dev/ezns/README.md

     sudo ./ezns
     ```

-## ⚠️ Disclaimer

-This program is intended for educational purposes only.
-Playing with raw sockets can have unintended consequences on your network.
-Please use it responsibly.

----

-Made with ❤️ by [Your Name]
+Made with ❤️ by LDFR